eskil4152/chatapp/README.md

 **Redis Pub/Sub**
 - All WebSocket broadcasts are published to Redis channels (`room:{roomId}`).
+- Targeted user notifications (kick, ban, room deletion) are published to `user:{userId}` channels.
-- Each instance subscribes to these channels and rebroadcasts messages locally to connected WebSocket sessions.
+- Each instance subscribes to both channel patterns and routes messages to the appropriate local WebSocket sessions.
 - This ensures messages reach users connected to different application instances.

 **RabbitMQ Message Queue**